ENG230 Environmental Literature

 - From the Instructor:

-- Welcome to ENG 230 for the first offering of this new PCC course in environmental literature!
-This is an introductory course, so it will introduce you to a number of kinds of environmental literature, some of which you may be familiar with and some of which may be new: creation stories, pastoral poems, place-based literature, Edward Abbey's humorous writing about deserts, writing about 'the simple life' with less stuff and the 'tiny house' movement, accounts of wilderness experiences, and, at the end of the term, some science writing by Rachel Carson and activist writing by Bill McKibben and James Howard Kunstler.
+- This new PCC course introduces you to different kinds of environmental literature, some of which you may be familiar with and some of which may be new: creation stories, place-based literature, humorous and polemical writing about deserts by Edward Abbey, discussions about 'living simply' with less stuff, accounts of wilderness experiences, science writing by Rachel Carson, and activist writing on climate change.
+We'll read some of Annie Dillard's high-flying lyrical prose and some of Thoreau's down-to-earth descriptions of life around Walden.
+Here and there during the course we'll read a few poems by Mary Oliver and Robinson Jeffers.
 It's a wonderfully wide scope of writing about both the built environment and the natural environment by some of the best writers.

 - Course Specific Requirements:

-- There are three books to purchase for this course: Edward Abbey's Desert Solitaire, Annie Dillard's Pilgrim at Tinker Creek, and Henry David Thoreau's Walden.
-Any edition will do the the Abbey and Dillard books, but I recommend the Norton Critical Edition of Walden which I ordered for the bookstore since it has a lot of explanatory footnotes and other material we'll be using which will make reading the book a lot easier.
-There are a number of other shorter readings (most of them 2 or 3 pages) which will all be available online.
+- There are four books to purchase for this course: Edward Abbey's Desert Solitaire (Touchstone), Annie Dillard's Pilgrim at Tinker Creek (HarperCollins), Henry David Thoreau's Walden (Princeton), and Rachel Carson's Silent Spring (Houghton).
+Any edition will do for the books, though I'll be referring to passages by the page numbers in these editions that I've ordered for the bookstore.
+(The publishers' list prices range from $11.95 to $16.00.)
+There are a number of other shorter readings (most of them 2 or 3 pages) which will all be available online through D2L.
 The course is totally online; there's no requirement to come on campus.

 - Web Technical Requirements: